Muskingum Master of Occupational Therapy Bridge Program

 - A total of 69 semester hours are required to earn the degree – 35 classes and 18 labs (view curriculum)

-- Students will be selected into a cohort each fall, following a set rotation of courses throughout the program
+- Students will be selected into a cohort each fall, and follow a fulltime, set rotation of courses throughout the program

-- Students will be prepared for the National Board for Certification in Occupational Therapy (NBCOT) Exam
+- Upon graduation students will be prepared for the National Board for Certification in Occupational Therapy (NBCOT) Exam

 - Lab space is designed specifically for the MOT program to provide hands-on learning.